koajs/koa/docs/migration.md

 An explicit check for the `test` environment was removed from error handling.

+## Dependency changes

+- [co](https://github.com/tj/co) is no longer bundled with Koa.
+Require or import it directly.
+- [composition](https://github.com/thenables/composition) is no longer used and deprecated.

 ## v1.x support

 The v1.x branch is still supported and may also receive feature updates.
 Except for this migration